 - Clean your teeth and your aligners properly before putting them back in your mouth

 These things can be quite inconvenient.
 But on the plus side, there aren't any restrictions on what you can eat, whereas with fixed braces certain foods are off-limits.

-Treatment can take anywhere from a few months to two years; it all depends on how misaligned your teeth are to begin with.
-Aligner treatment is often faster than with fixed braces, and certain brands specialise in shorter treatment times.
+Treatment can take anywhere from a few months to two years; it all depends on how misaligned your teeth are, to begin with.
+Aligner treatment is often faster than with fixed braces.
+Plus, certain brands specialise in shorter treatment times.

 Who can wear removable braces?

-In-office brands like Invisalign can treat up to 90% of orthodontic cases, including some overbites, underbites and crossbites.
+In-office brands like the Invisalign system can treat up to 90% of orthodontic cases, including some overbites, underbites and crossbites.
+See examples of some Invisalign before and after results.
 The remaining 10% of very complex malocclusions will require traditional braces.
 But if you need just mild or moderate tooth movement, chances are you're a good candidate for removable braces.

 Is there a minimum age?

 Invisalign treatment options include a special kind of removable brace designed for teenagers.
 These aligners are just like the regular ones but have some extra features to encourage good results from younger wearers.